 Irregularity Reporting.
 In accordance with HIDOE test security policies, any variation from established procedures in the administration of the State assessments should be reported as soon as reasonably possible to the HIDOE Assessment Section by direct contact by local school personnel, typically a Test Coordinator or Test Administrator, or by the delivery vendor.
 This includes:

-Copies of Irregularity Reports submitted by the Test Administrator addressing situations that could threaten the security of assessment data.
+Copies of Testing Incident Report Forms submitted by the Test Administrator addressing situations that could threaten the security of assessment data.

 Any suspicious activity, including, but not limited to test taker misconduct such as student disruptions, observations of answer-copying, discussing assessment questions with others, use of cell phones, and use of unauthorized materials, missing and lost or stolen assessment materials.